petergriuffin123/lemonware/lemonpresident/README.txt

 LemonPresident.
 This is a protection framework for Powershell scripts that encrypts them and decrypts them at runtime, any Powershell script you want to encrypt and protect, simply download cipherfile2.py, open a command prompt window in that directory, and type python cipherfile2.py <input filename>.ps1 lemonpresident.enc "lemon president"
+But you can name it anything and use any passphrase if you configure it

 cipherfile2.py and actual encryption framework sourced from https://github.com/BellaTheUni112/cipher-algorithm